 4. What is the procedure for surrendering guns?

-Adverse parties who have been ordered to relinquish their guns must take one of the following four measures:
+If you have been ordered to relinquish your guns due to an EPO, you must take one of the following four measures:

-- Give their guns to local police as designated in the court order.
+- Give your guns to local police as designated in the court order.
 The police will provide a receipt with the guns’ descriptions and serial numbers;

-- Give their guns to another person designated in the court order.
-The adverse party must inform the court and local police of this person’s name and address as well as the guns’ descriptions and serial numbers;
+- Give your guns to another person designated in the court order.
+You must inform the court and local police of this person’s name and address as well as the guns’ descriptions and serial numbers;

 - Sell or give away the guns to a licensed firearms dealer.
 The dealer will provide a receipt with the guns’ descriptions and serial numbers.
 If the guns were transferred, the receipt will indicate whether the transfer is temporary or permanent.
 The receipts must be given to the court and local police; or

-- Submit an affidavit informing the court they have no guns and acknowledging the penalties for failing to surrender any guns.
+- Submit an affidavit informing the court you have no guns and acknowledging the penalties for failing to surrender any guns.

-People ordered to surrender their firearms have 24 hours from the issuance of the EPO to do so.
-Then they must notify the court and local police (if necessary) within 72 hours or one business day of the surrender, whichever is later.4
+If you are ordered to surrender your firearms, you have 24 hours from the issuance of the EPO to do so.
+Then you must notify the court and local police (if necessary) within 72 hours or one business day of the surrender, whichever is later.4

-If there is probable cause that adverse parties still have their guns, courts can grant police a search warrant.
+If there is probable cause that you still have your guns, courts can grant police a search warrant.
 The police may then search locations where there is probable cause to believe the guns may be.
-And they can seize any guns they find as evidence.5
+Then they can seize any guns they find as evidence.5

 Yes.
 A conviction for violating an EPO by having a firearm should be sealable five years after the case ends.
-Or if the charge gets dropped, then there is no waiting period required before requesting a record seal.6
+If the charge gets dropped, then there is no waiting period required before requesting a record seal.6

 Learn about how to get a Nevada criminal record seal.